abbyazari/vSWIM/README.md

     - l initialized to 0.1 of the non zero gaps betwen the dataset and ranging from the minimum to the median of the non zero gaps
     - the variance intitially set to 3.

-- A fuller discussion of implementation Gaussian processes can be found within [Azari et al., 2024](PENDING).
+- A fuller discussion of implementation Gaussian processes can be found within the [publication](#citation).

 #### Example Algorithm